epam/hub-extensions/documentation/hub-component-helm.md

 and place one one of the following files in the component directory:  `values.yaml`, `values.yaml.template` or `values.yaml.gotemplate`

-Then hub will be able detect this component as helm component and call provisioning script: [helm-component-deploy](https://github.com/agilestacks/hub-extensions/blob/master/hub-component-helm-deploy) .
+Then hubctl will be able detect this component as helm component and call provisioning script: [helm-component-deploy](https://github.com/agilestacks/hub-extensions/blob/master/hub-component-helm-deploy) .

 ### Input parameters